edertone/TurboTesting/TurboTesting-Node/extras/help/tests.md

 ## via command line

-Basic default tests are called by running tb -bst
+Basic default tests are called by running tb -cbt

-Write here more docs about running project tests via cmd
+IMPORTANT: The unit tests on this project will not work when executed in release mode (crt)

 ## via IDE

-Write here docs about running project tests with an IDE
+NA

 ## OS Setup

-Write here docs about Operating system setup that may be required to run the tests
+Nothing special required